Kuma Inu Coin is a community-focused decentralised finance (DeFi) crypto project that comprises Kuma Breeder, Kuma DEX, and Kuma NFT.

 Perpetual contracts are crypto derivatives that allow traders to speculate on the value of specific underlying assets.
 These can differ from traditional futures contracts in the following ways:

-- The underlying assets in these contracts are not traded at any stage, which means that they avoid custody issues.
+- The underlying assets in these contracts are not traded at any stage, which means they avoid custody issues.

-In essence, all users on Kuma’s DEX will have complete control over their funds.
+All users on Kuma’s DEX will have complete control over their funds.

 Virtual Automated Market Maker (vAMM)

 Kuma’s DEX’’s approach to vAMM uses the same constant product formula as other AMMs.
 That said, the vAMM does not have an actual asset pool.
-Rather, the actual assets are stored in a smart contract vault that oversees all of the vAMM’s collateral.
+Rather, the actual assets are stored in a smart contract vault that oversees the vAMM’s collateral.

 In addition, the vAMM is used as a price discovery mechanism, although not for spot trading.